acmumn/mailer/server/README.md

 SMTP_USER="example@gmail.com" # SMTP username

 # Optional
-AUTH_SERVER="http://auth" # The URL of the auth server to use HOST="::" # IP to bind to
+HOST="::" # IP to bind to
 PORT=8000 # Port to serve unsub links and template examples on SMTP_ADDR="smtp.gmail.com" # SMTP server hostname